 Factors to Consider: Recipe, Texture, and Taste

 Selecting the ideal egg substitute for vegan baking requires careful consideration of the recipe, desired texture, and flavor profile.
-Each substitute offers unique properties, and understanding these factors will help you achieve the best results.
+Since eggs in baking play a crucial role in structure and moisture, choosing the right alternative ensures the best results.
+Each substitute offers unique properties, and understanding these factors will help replicate the functions of eggs in baking for successful vegan recipes.

 1. The Recipe